Raja Paarvai: Plot

-Raghu is a blind violinist oppressed since infancy.
-Nancy, a Christian, is keen on chronicling Raghu's inspiring life as a visually impaired but independently living person.
+Raghu / Chandram is a blind violinist oppressed since infancy.
+Nancy, a Christian, is keen on chronicling Raghu / Chandram's inspiring life as a visually impaired but independently living person.
 Their relationship blossoms into a romance that is supported by Nancy's grandfather.
-Nancy is eventually due to be married to another man selected by her father, but aided by her grandfather, escapes from the church and elopes with Raghu.
+Nancy is eventually due to be married to another man selected by her father, but aided by her grandfather, escapes from the church and elopes with Raghu / Chandram.

 Cast

 Production

 Raja Paarvai was the 100th film for Kamal Haasan as an actor, and first as producer.
 He also worked as a screenwriter.
 He produced the film along with his brothers Charuhasan and Chandrahasan under the banner Haasan Brothers.
 The film also marked the debut of art director Thota Tharani in Tamil cinema.
 It was simultaneously shot in Telugu as Amavasya Chandrudu, with principal photography for both versions taking place in 55 days.
 Among other locations, the film was also shot in Venus Studios.
 While the film is loosely based on the 1972 film Butterflies Are Free, the final scene which features Madhavi's character escaping from church in her wedding dress and joining Haasan, was inspired by The Graduate (1967).
-Haasan learnt violin required for the role.
+Haasan learnt to play the violin required for the role.
+Haasan's nephew Gautham portrayed the younger version of him in the film.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, while the lyrics were written by Kannadasan, Vairamuthu and Gangai Amaran.
 The song "Andhi Mazhai" is set in the Carnatic raga known as Vasantha, and "Vizhi Oraththu" is set in Shubhapantuvarali.
 For the instrumental "Modern Concerto", Viji Manuel was the keyboardist (playing the piano on arpeggio mode), while V. S. Narasimhan was the violinist.
+In an interview Vairamuthu said that initially the lyrics for the song "Andhi Mazhai" were "Dhiratchai madhu vazhigirathu" before being changed to the present one.